Assessment & reporting

 Evaluate against standards

-Tie assessments, observations and lessons to state, provincial or federal expectations, outcomes or standards.
+Tie assessments, observations, evidence of learning artifacts and more to state, provincial or federal expectations, outcomes or standards.
 Track standards coverage by class or individual student.

 e-Portfolios & reflections